Finture/Flowee-BPMS-Docs/content/update/minor/76-to-77/jboss.md

 The following steps describe how to update the Camunda artifacts on a JBoss AS 7, Wildfly 8 and Wildfly 10 server in a shared process engine scenario.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda 7.7 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.7/), [Camunda 7.7 Wildfly 8](https://downloads.camunda.cloud/release/camunda-bpm/wildfly8/7.7/) or [Camunda 7.7 Wildfly 10 distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly10/7.7/).
+If not already done, make sure to download the [Flowee BPMS.7 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.7/), [Flowee BPMS.7 Wildfly 8](https://downloads.camunda.cloud/release/camunda-bpm/wildfly8/7.7/) or [Flowee BPMS.7 Wildfly 10 distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly10/7.7/).
 In the following instructions
 `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.

 The update procedure takes the following steps:

-1. Update the Camunda 7 Modules
+1. Update the Flowee BPMS Modules
-2. Update Optional Camunda 7 Modules
+2. Update Optional Flowee BPMS Modules
 3. Update Camunda Web Applications

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

 {{< note title="Updated Wildfly Version" class="info" >}}
-The pre-built Camunda 7.7 distribution ships with Wildfly 8, alternatively with Wildfly 10.
-In particular, Camunda 7.7 is supported on Wildfly 8.2 and 10.1 such that a Wildfly update is not required when migrating from 7.6 to 7.7.
+The pre-built Flowee BPMS.7 distribution ships with Wildfly 8, alternatively with Wildfly 10.
+In particular, Flowee BPMS.7 is supported on Wildfly 8.2 and 10.1 such that a Wildfly update is not required when migrating from 7.6 to 7.7.

 See the [Wildfly migration guide](https://docs.jboss.org/author/display/CMTOOL/WildFly+8+to+10) for any Wildfly-specific migration notes and procedures.
 {{< /note >}}

-# 1. Update the Camunda 7 Modules
+# 1. Update the Flowee BPMS Modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: